Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 In closing, I want you to leave you with this: what if the original data matrix won't fit into memory in the first place?
 Can you think of a way to convert it to a sparse matrix anyway?

-**Stay tuned because I'll answer that and many other questions in coming blogs.**
+**Stay tuned because I'll answer that and many other questions in coming posts.**

 # Additional Resources
 [Working with Sparse Matrices](http://www.mathcs.emory.edu/~cheung/Courses/561/Syllabus/3-C/sparse.html)